When Should I Switch My Puppy To An Adult Dog Food Diet?

 Breed Size

 The size of your puppy's breed also plays a role in determining when to switch to adult dog food.
 Large and giant breeds have different nutritional needs compared to smaller breeds.
 Large and giant breed puppies have a longer period of growth, which means they should continue to be fed puppy food for a longer duration.
-Switching them to adult dog food too soon may lead to nutritional deficiencies and potential health .
+Switching them to adult dog food too soon may lead to nutritional deficiencies and potential .
 It is essential to follow breed-specific feeding guidelines provided by reputable sources or consult with your veterinarian.

 Weight and Body Condition